Node's Package Management and Loading Mechanisms

 console.log(view); // Uint32Array(1) [...]

-Buffer implements toJSON by default, so JSON.stringify(buffer) will result in a { type: 'Buffer', data: [...] } structure, which can be directly passed to Buffer.from for deserialization:
+Buffer implements toJSON by default, so JSON.stringify(buffer) will result in a { type: 'Buffer', data: [...] } structure.
+After deserialization, it can be directly passed to Buffer.from for restoration:

 const buffer = Buffer.from('你好世界');